SabbyDude/ScanBharat/README.md

 ## **How to Set Up and Run**

-Follow these steps to get 'BharatScan' up and running on your local machine:
+Follow these steps to get 'ScanBharat' up and running on your local machine:

 ### **1\.
 Prerequisites**